Tucson PRESIDIO MUSEUM

 Hands-On History Summer Camp at the Presidio Museum

-Recommended for ages 9-14.
-Registration closes when camp sells out or the Thursday before the first day of camp.
+Recommended for ages 8-14.
+Registration closes when camp sells out.

-For more information contact Ginger Thompson, Community Engagement and Education Manager, at gingert@tucsonpresidio.com
+For more information contact Ginger Thompson, Curator of Public History, at gingert@tucsonpresidio.com

 The Tucson Presidio Trust (which operates The Presidio Museum) also operates the Fort Lowell Museum.
-Click here for summer camp options at Fort Lowell Park.
+Click here for summer camp options at Fort Lowell Museum and Park, week of June 8, week of June 15, and week of June 22.

-See how much fun our summer camp attendees had in 2024 below!
+See how much fun our summer camp attendees have had in the past!

 Attendees were able to taste food found in the Sonoran Desert such as cactus fruit, Mesquite beans, and Palo Verde beans with Jack Dash.